Duties of Singapore Company Directors

 Maintaining Annual Accounts

-- Not more than 4 months before the date of the meeting in the case of a public listed company
+Not more than 4 months before the date of the meeting in the case of a public listed company

-- Not more than 6 months before the date of the meeting in the case of any other company.
+Not more than 6 months before the date of the meeting in the case of any other company.

 Holding of Meetings

-- Statutory Meeting: Section 174 of the Companies Act states that every public limited company having a share capital has to hold a general meeting called “statutory meeting” within no less than one month and no more than three months from the date of commencement of business.
+Statutory Meeting: Section 174 of the Companies Act states that every public limited company having a share capital has to hold a general meeting called “statutory meeting” within no less than one month and no more than three months from the date of commencement of business.
 This is not a recurring meeting and instead is held only once.

-- Annual General Meeting (AGM): Section 91 of the Companies (Amendment) Act 2014 lays down the requirement of holding an annual general meeting.
+Annual General Meeting (AGM): Section 91 of the amended Companies Act lays down the requirement of holding an annual general meeting.
 The provision states that the meeting shall be held once in every calendar year and not more than fifteen months should pass between the annual general meeting of the preceding year.
 The first annual general meeting of a company shall be held within a period of eighteen months from the incorporation date.

 Appointment of a Company Secretary